It’s May 19th, over a week since I made the biggest mistake of my life.

 I just broke two guys’ hearts in the span of two hours.
 A feat that only Heather Chandler would celebrate.
 God.

 After a few more minutes of mourning, we gave each other one last chaste kiss, both of us knowing that this is it.
-As I slowly let go got up, he looked at me, his eyes tired and sad.
+As I slowly let go and got up, he looked at me, his eyes tired and sad.
 “If you ever need anything.”

 “Thank you,” I responded with a small smile as I walked away, never looking back.
 It was the hardest bandage I’ve ever had to rip off, but at least I’m healing.